-Her main research interests also include science-society relations, the analysis and measurement of poverty and social exclusion, and the application of complexity-informed approaches and methods to assess the impact of social policies and programmes of different kinds.
-Besides research activities in the strict sense, she has also frequently conducted monitoring, technical assistance and evaluation of projects and training activities.
+Her research interests also include the relationship between science and society, the analysis and measurement of poverty and social exclusion, and the use of complexity-informed approaches and methods to assess the impact of social policies and programmes of different kinds.
+In addition to research activities, she has often carried out monitoring, technical assistance and evaluation of projects and training activities.

-As part of her professional activities, she carried out research on behalf of various organisations.
-Among them, the European Commission (Directorate General for Employment and Directorate General for Research), the Inter-American Development Bank, the World Bank, some organisms of the United Nations system (UNDESA, UNV, UNCHS), the Glocal Forum, the European Society for Clinical Microbiology and Infectious Diseases (ESCMID), the Ministry of Labour and the Lazio Region.
-She was among the founding members of ASDO in 1995, serving as coordinator for several years.
+As part of her professional activities, she has carried out research on behalf of various organisations.
+Among them, the European Commission (DG Employment and DG Research), the Inter-American Development Bank, the World Bank, some organisations of the United Nations system (UNDESA, UNV, UNCHS), the Glocal Forum, the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), the Ministry of Labour and the Lazio Region.
+She was one of the founding members of ASDO in 1995 and was its coordinator for several years.

-She participated since its founding to the basic research activities promoted by the School of Sociology and Human Sciences, of which she has been the scientific director from 2009 to 2015.
-Her interest in this area has especially addressed, in recent years, the challenges of complexity and interdisciplinarity in the study of social change phenomena.
+Since its foundation, she has participated in the basic research activities promoted by the School of Sociology and Human Sciences, of which she was scientific director from 2009 to 2015.
+In recent years, her interest in this field has focused on the challenges of complexity and interdisciplinarity in the study of phenomena of social change.

 • Bleijenbergh, I., Cacace, M., Falcinelli, D., del Giorgio, E., & Declich, G. (2020).
 How Dutch and Italian women’s networks mobilize affect to foster transformative change towards gender equality.
 European Journal of Women’s Studies, 1350506820941136.

 • Kalpazidou-Schmidt, E., Cacace, M. (2019), “Setting up a Dynamic Framework to Activate Gender Equality Structural Transformation in Research Organizations”, Science and Public Policy, 46(1)